After a long, cold winter, nothing feels better than spending time outside in the warm spring sun – unless you have allergies.

 - While in the car, set your air conditioner to the “recirculate air” setting.

 You don’t have to dread spring allergies.
-With the right treatment, you can keep your spring allergies under control and still enjoy the season.
+With the right treatment, you can manage your spring allergies and still enjoy the season.